-The Russ House Tombstone property is on the Northwest corner of Toughnut & 5th Streets.
-It's right there, the last building when you walk on down the West side of the street!
+First, where is it?
+It's right there, along 5th Street, South from Allen Street.
+It's the last building when you walk on down the West side of the street!
 See the tallest tree there, down the right side of the street.
 It's just outside of its frontage, shading the Eastern walls of the Russ House from June's hot rising sun.

 It's one of the most historic "buildings" in town.
 It's on the National Register of Historic Places.